Gaurav-Van/Data_Science__Machine_Learning-Projects/Project 1/README.md

-# Bangalore House Price Prediction [ web app deployed on Heroku ]
+# Bangalore House Price Prediction [ Simple web app deployed on Heroku ]
 </br>
 This Model / Project / Web app predicts the price of a Real Estate property / House on the basis of Features like : (area_type, location, total_sqft, balcony, bathroom, BHK)